The Play’s The Thing

 Evan got into the Theater Arts program, and he did even better than just getting in.
 He auditioned for the play that was being cast and was chosen for a lead part.
 The fact he had acting credentials—he had already performed in several plays with his community-theater group—made the choice easy for the casting director.
 Evan looked like a natural on the boards.

 The director, Lewis Montgomery, wanted a freshman to play the part of a young prince who was being challenged for the throne.
-He had to look young, and so only a freshman was likely to win that role.
-Evan had much more experience than any of the others vying for that role.
+The role was best played by an actor who looked young, and so only a freshman was likely to win the role.
+Evan had much more experience than any of the others vying for the part.
 It was almost an unfair competition.

-Evan was so happy to get the part!
-A riotously happy, over-the-top Evan was what I ended up having to deal with.
+Evan was so happy to get selected!
+I ended up having to deal with a riotously happy, over-the-top Evan.
 The more excited he got, the more problem I had keeping my attraction under control and out of his view.
 Keeping my cool and all parts invisible was almost impossible, but I pulled it off.

-Damn but that kid was just too beautiful.
+Damn, but that kid was just too beautiful.
 I was learning how beautiful he was inside as well.
 He didn’t have a mean bone in his body.
-He was generous with his personality, and though a bit shy, he seemed more open to me than anyone else.
+He was generous, had a friendly, engaging personality and tried his hardest not to let his natural shyness affect him.
+But he was shy.
+He covered it up to the best of his ability, and I was aware how he was more open with me than anyone else.

 The play, as were many that the school mounted, was written by seniors who were in the playwriting program.
 The school had classes in all aspects of the theater.
-Lighting and costume design and makeup, props management and background manufacturing, sound and set decoration were just a few.
+Lighting and costume design and makeup, props manufacture and management, background creations, sound and set decorations were just a few.
 The writing class was always crowded.
 Kids at this school were top young scholars and writing was one of the things many hoped to do professionally.

-The first day of rehearsals, after the roles for the actors and jobs for the ancillary group—like me—were determined, started with an assembly of everyone involved in the production.
-Lewis Montgomery took the stage in front of us sitting in the school’s theater seats.
+The first day of rehearsals, after the roles for the actors and jobs for the ancillary group—the group I was in—were determined, started with an assembly of everyone involved in the production.
+Lewis Montgomery took the stage in front of us, sitting in the school’s theater seats.
 “This play,” he explained, “is about an elderly king who has two sons, one legitimate, one a bastard.
 Both are eligible to wear the crown, so there’s a natural rivalry.
 The king favors his legitimate son as his heir.”

-Mr. Montgomery was one of those charismatic speakers, and his enthusiasm for the play was being instilled in us as he spoke.
+Mr. Montgomery was one of those charismatic speakers, and his enthusiasm for the play was being conveyed to us as he spoke.
 He was probably in his late 30s, but there was no question, listening to him, about whether he knew his stuff or not.
 I’d seen how capable he was last year getting the best from his actors.

 “The king’s legitimate son,” he continued, “Prince Engler, will be played by Evan Stevens.
 Prince Engler is young and beautiful, but soft and naive, still living mostly in his imagination, perhaps not ready to rule the kingdom.
 The king’s bastard son, Prince Gorf, played by Ned Fong, is mean and conniving; he wants to be king much more than Prince Engler does.
 He covets the power.
 He is also larger and more determined than Prince Engler.
 The play was written to show the evils of avarice and ambition.

 “Gorf convinces everyone that there should be a showdown between the two princes to see who is the more worthy.
 He insists his rival is a coward and not kingly.
-He requests a duel be held to settle who would be the best and therefore rightful ascendant to the throne.”
+He requests a duel be held to settle who would be the best and therefore rightful ascendant to the throne.
+It is to be a duel to the death.”

 I was looking at the audience.
 They were rapt.
 It seemed to me that if the play was as enthralling as the director’s description of it, we’d have a hit on our hands.
 Melodrama it might be, but scintillating melodrama.
 Teens loved melodrama.